Software localization

 With its user-friendly strings editor, translators can effortlessly access your content and transfer it into your target languages.
 Once your translations are set, easily integrate them back into your project with a single command or automated sync.

 This way, you can stay focused on what you love—your code.
-Sign up for a free trial and see for yourself why developers appreciate using Phrase Strings for software localization.
+Sign up for a free trial and see for yourself why developers appreciate using The Phrase Localization Platform for software localization.